firecampapp/firecamp-careers/back end software engg.md

 Check more about us here on [Firecamp](https://firecamp.io) and [Github](https://github.com/Firecampapp)

+**Team**
+Firecamp is a fully bootstrap startup with a small team that believes in maximum outcome with an optimum team where each member in the team plays a unique role.

 **Vision**
 Build the tool kit for Developers which makes Developer's life happier than ever!